postgis/postgis/CONTRIBUTING.md

-As we understand you might not want to setup a new account, simply filing a pull request on one of the [PostGIS code mirrors] (https://trac.osgeo.org/postgis/wiki/CodeMirrors) is also welcome, but it is easier for such a contributions to miss our radars unless it _also_ has a matching Trac ticket.
+As we understand you might not want to setup a new account, simply filing a pull request on one of the [PostGIS code mirrors] (https://trac.osgeo.org/postgis/wiki/CodeMirrors) is also welcome, but it is easier for such contributions to miss our radars unless it _also_ has a matching Trac ticket.

 If you intend to be involved for more than an occasional patch we